reliefsupports/reliefsupports.org-v1/docker/README.md

 ```
 >In Windows the command to run is `docker-compose --file docker-compose.yml --project-name reliefsupportsorg build` followed by `docker-compose --file docker-compose.yml --project-name reliefsupportsorg up -d`.

 This command will start the two containers and expose the site through port `8080`.
+The required Docker images are downloaded from the [public Docker registry](https://hub.docker.com).

 Please allow several minutes (longer if a `compose update` was not done on the source already) to start the server.
 You can use `docker logs -f reliefsupportsorg_website_1` command to check the server logs.
 Wait until the line ` Command line: 'apache2 -D FOREGROUND'` appears.